apollosoftwarexyz/cinnamon/README.md

 # Cinnamon

 ## Development
-Apollo Software Cinnamon uses [Yarn Berry (2.x)](https://yarnpkg.com/getting-started/install) and [lerna](https://lerna.js.org) for workspace management.
-You should begin by installing Yarn Berry and Lerna:
+Apollo Software Cinnamon uses [Yarn Berry (2.x)](https://yarnpkg.com/getting-started/install) for workspace management.
+You should begin by ensuring you have Yarn Berry installed:
 ```bash
 # Install Yarn if you haven't already got it.
 npm install --global yarn